Fiserv/Commerce-Hub/docs/Resources/API-Documents/DaaS/Enhanced-Data-Service.md

 # Enhanced Data Service

-Enhanced Data Service (EDS) enables sharing of relevant data between merchants and issuers outside of the authorization flow.
+Enhanced Data Service enables sharing of relevant data between merchants and issuers outside of the authorization flow.
 Issuers leverage the data to make a more informed authorization decision in an attempt to improve authorization rates and reduce fraud.

 ---